ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

-NOTE: Below/After the `declare` bock, I have additional type definitions.
-For example:
+***NOTE***: Below/After the `declare` bock, I have additional type definitions.
+For example, I define types that mirror the content stored within the database:

 ```jsx
 export type Project = {